Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Fixed issue which caused custom heroes to not be placed in the province properly after the "On the Vanaquisl" event mission.
 - Fixed issue which caused the screen to be partially blackened after certain event missions.
+- Fixed issue which allow players to save/load scenarios from within a grand strategy battle by using the save/load hotkeys.

 * Items
 - Scrolls can now drop from town hall and stronghold type buildings (scrolls always have a property associated with them).